crake7/Network-Pen-Test-Tools/NetworkTools/README.md

 #### `arper.py`

-* Before running the script, set your machine to forward packets: `$echo 1 > /proc/sys/net/ipv4/ip_forward` It is not polite to cut the target's internet connection ;)
+* Before running the script, set your machine to forward packets: `$echo 1 > /proc/sys/net/ipv4/ip_forward` It is not polite to cut your target's internet connection ;)
+* I suggest flushing your DNS after you have finished: `$ iptables --flush`

 #### `netcat.py`